CuteLeaf/obsidian-docusaurus-style-admonitions-fuwari/README.md

 1. Open Obsidian Settings
 2. Navigate to Community Plugins
-3. Click "Browse" and search for "Docusaurus Style Admonitions"
+3. Click "Browse" and search for "Docusaurus Style Admonitions Fuwari"
 4. Install the plugin and enable it

 ### Manual Installation